Forms and levels of material reception conditions

 Allowances in individual reception facilities (NGO or LRI)

-Asylum seekers in NGOs or LRI all receive a weekly amount in cash or in meal vouchers, to provide for material needs autonomously; this also includes the pocket money.
-For 2022, the amounts vary according to the family composition and the internal organisation of accommodation.
-These amounts are as follows on a monthly (4-week) basis:[16]
+Asylum seekers in individual NGO or LRI places all receive a weekly amount in cash or in meal vouchers, to provide for material needs autonomously; this ‘weekly allowance’ includes a budget for food[20] and personal hygiene and the pocket money.
+It does not include budget for costs related to e.g. school, public transport, cleaning products, leisure, etc. For 2024, the amounts are as follows on a monthly (4-week) basis:[21]

 Allowances in case of no material reception